-Where most tend to specialize in search of a formula, Streaks’ work is characterized by an almost Naumanesque boastfulness – he is able to control almost any medium he turns to.
+Where most tend to specialize in search of a formula, Streaks’ work is characterized by an almost Naumanesque dexterity – the works are not confined by any method, material or technique.

 “Where some of his object-based work refers directly to retraction and isolation in ways that sublimate the ‘human’ almost completely, some of Streak’s earlier video work explores these psychological interstices in an embodied way: they are figurative studies which retain elements of human identification and in this, imply the possibility of transformation.”

 He is the founder member and coordinator of PULSE – an artists run initiative linked to the RAIN Artists’ Initiatives Network.
 Under the umbrella of PULSE, he has organised numerous international projects including the critically acclaimed Hiv(e) project (2004).
 His first full feature documentary film Beauty and the Beasts won a Special Mention Jury Award at the 2006 Durban International Film Festival.
 He is a full-time lecturer at the Durban University of Technology and is currently doing his PhD.

 Streak lives and works out of Durban, South Africa